EvanJannot/Ines-Bouakkaoui-Portfolio/README.md

 # Portfolio – Inès Bouakkaoui

 This portfolio is based on a **Figma mockup** designed by **Inès Bouakkaoui** and **developed by Evan Jannot**.
-It showcases my projects and experiences in an interactive and responsive format, optimized for both desktop and mobile.
+It showcases her projects and experiences in an interactive and responsive format, optimized for both desktop and mobile.

 ---